reactjs/react.dev/beta/src/content/apis/react-dom/components/select.md

 * [`disabled`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-disabled): A boolean.
 If `true`, the select box will not be interactive and will appear dimmed.
 * [`form`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-form): A string.
 Specifies the `id` of the `<form>` this select box belongs to.
 If omitted, it's the closest parent form.
 * [`multiple`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-multiple): A boolean.
 If `true`, the browser allows [multiple selection.](#enabling-multiple-selection)
 * [`name`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-name): A string.
-Specifies the name for this input that's [submitted with the form.](#reading-the-select-box-value-when-submitting-a-form)
+Specifies the name for this select box that's [submitted with the form.](#reading-the-select-box-value-when-submitting-a-form)
 * `onChange`: Required for [controlled select boxes.](#controlling-a-select-box-with-a-state-variable) An event handler function.
 Fires immediately when the user picks a different option.
 Behaves like the browser [`input` event.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event)
 * [`onInput`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event): An event handler function.
 Fires immediately when the value is changed by the user.
 For historical reasons, in React it is idiomatic to use `onChange` instead which works similarly.
 * [`required`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-required): A boolean.
 If `true`, the value must be provided for the form to submit.